Skip to content

 • operating cash flow margin = 83.84%

-Using all these measures of profitability Gradement calculates for Alphabet a Grade of 100 out of 100.
-The maximum possible for a grade.
-Now, how good is that grade value compared to other American companies?
-We do not need to calculate it ourselves, Gradement offers us this information with its Zone relative profitability score.
+Using all these measures of profitability, Gradement calculates a Grade of 100 out of 100 for Alphabet—the maximum possible grade.
+Now, how good is that grade compared to other American companies?
+We do not need to calculate it ourselves; Gradement provides this information with its Zone relative profitability score.

-For Alphabet, the calculated value for this Zone relative profitability score__ is 98 out of 100.
-Again impressive.
-What does this 98 means?
+For Alphabet, the calculated value for this Zone relative profitability score is 98 out of 100.
+Again, impressive.
+What does this 98 mean?
 Relative scores are comparative measures.
-This 98 is a comparative measure of the profitability of Alphabet with the profitability of the rest of American companies.
-The easiest way to see this 98 would be considering that there exists only 100 public companies in the US.
-If we order those companies from lower to highest Firm profitability score and give the position 0 to the worst and the position 100 to the best, Alphabet would be placed in the 98th position, with only two companies ahead of it.
+This 98 is a comparative measure of Alphabet's profitability against the profitability of other American companies.
+The easiest way to understand this is to imagine there are only 100 public companies in the US.
+If we were to order those companies from lowest to highest Firm profitability score and assign position 0 to the worst and position 100 to the best, Alphabet would be in the 98th position, with only two companies ahead of it.

-Alphabet is without a doubt a very profitable company.
-One of the most profitable in the US (for those readers who love statistics, in the 98th profitability decile).
-But not only profitability is important in the investment decision making process.
-Another important aspect is solvency, which will be analyzed in the second part of this post.
+Alphabet is, without a doubt, a very profitable company—one of the most profitable in the US (for readers who love statistics, it's in the 98th profitability percentile).
+But profitability is not the only important factor in the investment decision-making process.
+Another important aspect is solvency, which will be analyzed in the second part of this series.

-A small spoiler of the following post on Alphabet's solvency: as impressive as its profitability.
+A small spoiler for the next post on Alphabet's solvency: it's as impressive as its profitability.